words Alexa Wang

 Make a plan with small steps and achievable goals.
 You may or may not be able to increase your income and assets.
 If you can achieve increases without the challenges outweighing the benefits (e.g. destabilising your work situation, overloading yourself and burning out), then by all means, do so.

 In most cases, the more achievable goal is to reduce expenses and debt, generally in that order.
 Set a goal to eliminate debt if you can.
 Certain types of debt, such as a mortgage, may not be possible to eliminate.
+Luckily, if you are a veteran in Texas, there are additional options available to you.
+You could consider the VA refinance Texas loan option and consolidate your debt while also lowering your monthly mortgage payment.
+This can be a game changer when it comes to managing your finances and reducing expenses.
 However, by eliminating debt, you are eliminating stress on your finances and ongoing expenses in the form of interest and fees.
 Use the lists you made in the first step to identify expenses you could reduce or eliminate.
 This may be challenging, but it is necessary if you can’t raise income to resolve financial imbalance.
 One tactic can be to drastically cut expenses in order to return your personal finances to a healthy balance, and then start reintroducing expenses as your finances permit.

 It can be worth exploring additional sources of funds beyond salary increases.
 Debt consolidation can sometimes reduce the burden of interest payments.
 Grants or more favourable loan terms could help move your financial situation in the right direction.
 Lost funds can sometimes be reclaimed.